The views expressed by the host on this program, documented to be almost always right, 99.7% of the time.

 He wants to know why there is no conservative comedy.

-Let me ask you, uh Adrian, are you thinking about trying to do any kind of comedy as a conservative?
+Let me ask you, Adrian, are you thinking about trying to do any kind of comedy as a conservative?

 Are you looking into that?

-Well, yeah, I actually told uh your your call screener that I probably in the next couple of weeks or a month or so, I'm gonna pitch an idea to an agency in uh in LA and it's you know, I don't know if you would call it conservative.
+Well, yeah, I actually told your call screener that I probably in the next couple of weeks or a month or so, I'm going to pitch an idea to an agency in L.A.

-No, whatever you do, don't.
+Whatever you do, don't.

 Don't label yourself.